A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects: Introduction

-In light of this, we present the \textit{first} survey on SRID, elucidating recent advancements of skeleton modeling, learning paradigms, evaluation benchmarks, current challenges and future directions.
+In light of this, we present the first survey on SRID, elucidating recent advancements of skeleton modeling, learning paradigms, evaluation benchmarks, current challenges, and interdisciplinary applications.
 Firstly, we define the SRID task and provide a milestone overview to illustrate the origin and key advancements of SRID as shown in Fig. \ref{SRID-Timeline}.
-Secondly, we review and analyze existing methods by systematically categorizing them into hand-crafted, sequence-based, and graph-based modeling, and discuss the advantages and limitations of these studies.
-Meanwhile, we elaborate on representative models within three mainstream learning paradigms ($i.e.,$ supervised, self-supervised, unsupervised), and provide an in-depth review of skeleton semantics learning (SSL) tasks employed in these approaches.
-Thirdly, we introduce existing public benchmarks, evaluation metrics, and protocols for SRID, and conduct a comprehensive evaluation of state-of-the-art methods across different settings to compare their effectiveness and efficiency.
-Finally, we discuss the current challenges in SRID to identify promising directions for future research, and further present the research impacts and potential applications of SRID.
-The architecture of this survey, including skeleton modeling (Sec. \ref{sec_skeleton_modeling}), learning paradigms (Sec. \ref{sec_learning_paradigms}), benchmarks and evaluation (Sec. \ref{sec_benchmark}), challenges and directions (Sec. \ref{sec_challenges}) is illustrate in Fig. \ref{overview_SRID}.
+Secondly, we propose a systematic taxonomy of SRID methods to categorize them into hand-crafted, sequence-based, and graph-based modeling, and elaborate on their foundational mechanisms and representative approaches.
+We also illustrate the basic definitions and common methods within three mainstream SRID paradigms (supervised, self-supervised, unsupervised).
+Thirdly, we introduce existing public benchmarks, evaluation metrics, and protocols for SRID, while comprehensively evaluating state-of-the-art methods across different benchmarks to compare their performance and efficiency.
+Meanwhile, we conduct qualitative analysis of different methods to compare their key properties with a discussion of advantages and disadvantages.
+Finally, we discuss the current challenges in SRID and identify potential directions for future research.
+An overview of promising SRID applications in interdisciplinary areas, spanning healthcare, embodied AI, and security, is further provided and illustrated with a case study.
+The structure of this survey, including skeleton modeling (Sec. \ref{sec_skeleton_modeling}), learning paradigms (Sec. \ref{sec_learning_paradigms}), benchmarks and evaluation (Sec. \ref{sec_benchmark}), challenges and prospects (Sec. \ref{sec_challenges}) is shown in Fig. \ref{overview_SRID}.
 We hope our survey can bring new insights to researchers and expedite future research in SRID.